Consensys/mythx-docs/docs/source/tooling/pythx-cli.rst

 The PythX CLI
 -------------
-The PythX CLI aims to be a simple example implementation to show developers on a practical example how PythX can be used in action.
+The PythX CLI aims to be a simple example implementation to show developers by practical example how PythX can be used in action.
 It provides a simple (and pretty!) interface to list analyses, submit new ones, check the status of a job, and get report data on the found issues.